~ Milica Puric ~

 Visitors at exhibition ‘Encaustic 2017 – rebirth of the ancient medium’ at Bridgeport Art Center

 I like visiting exhibitions.
-I enjoy being surrounded by paintings and sculptures, chatting with artist and art enthusiasts.
-That’s why galleries, workshops and art centers are my favorite places in entire world.
+I enjoy being surrounded by paintings and sculptures, chatting with artists and art aficionados.
+That’s why galleries, workshops, and art centers are my favorite places in the entire world.

 As I look at paintings and sculptures I always wonder what the story behind them was.
 I try to find harmony between idea and creation.
 Who is the person who made this piece?
 Did the artist struggle with demons during this work?
 Did (s)he have a precise plan about everything?
 Did (s)he work spontaneously?
 Did the painting change him/her, or did(s)he go through the whole process untouched?